djmunro/style-guide/README.md

 Background
 ----------

-During my [Readability Counts][] talk at DjangoCon 2016, I recommended that everyone embrace and document their own opinionated code style by creating a style guide for each project they create.

-[At the end of this talk][markus question], a friend (friends always ask the hardest questions) asked whether I had a recommendation for a good code style guide and I said no.
+A friend (friends always ask the hardest questions) asked whether I had a recommendation for a good code style guide and I said no.

 This repository is my effort at working toward my own default code style guide that I actually admire.